-Personal Injury Trusts - The Nuts & Bolts for PI and Private Client Lawyers
+Personal Injury Trusts in Scotland - The Nuts & Bolts for PI and Private Client Lawyers

 Personal Injury Trusts are a legislatively enshrined means of ensuring that recipients of damages, awards or payments in consequence of personal injury are not financially prejudiced or otherwise disadvantaged by payments intended to protect and compensate.